 It was a day of giggles, sun, water and all. the.
 FUN.

-Our kids were exhausted at 10:30 and fell asleep quickly despite more fireworks just outside their windows.
+An amazing day ended with bug spray, glow bracelets and fireworks.
+Our kids were understandably exhausted at 10:30 and fell asleep quickly despite more fireworks just outside their windows.

 I’m telling you – NOTHING could wake them.

 A fun-filled day is a wonderful thing, but some times it leaves its mark on the next day – in a not-so-wonderful way.

 The morning went fine, but as the day continues, it becomes evident that everyone is still very tired.

 The next day melt-downs, pouting faces and complaining make one thing very clear.
 The fun is over.

 We knew it was going to be this way.
 And we chose to have a non-stop fun day and make all the memories we could.
 We intentionally chose to encourage and celebrate the joy of being a kid in the summer in a neighborhood filled with kids.